Doctoral Internship in Health Service Psychology

 Phase 1: Application Screening

-In our application screening process, members of the selection committee screen application files with respect to applicant background information, basic requirements met (doctoral degree in progress, 500 intervention hours, advanced to candidacy, comprehensive exams grade before early January), and stated goals and match with the training opportunities available in our training program.
+In our application screening process, members of the selection committee screen application files with respect to applicant background information, basic requirements met (doctoral degree in progress, 500 intervention hours, advanced to candidacy, comprehensive exams grade before early January) and stated goals and match with the training opportunities available in our training program.
 Other specific criteria which are considered in the screening process include the applicant's current transcripts of graduate coursework and letters of recommendation from three people who have supervised the applicant's performance, with at least two from previous clinical supervisors.
 After application files have been screened and rated, the selection committee meets to discuss which applicants will be considered for a Zoom or telephone interview in our second phase of intern selection.

 Phase 2: Applicant Interviewing

-A select group of applicants are asked to participate in a 40 minute Zoom or phone interview (applicants are given the choice for interview preference) with a standard set of questions in early January.
+A select group of applicants are asked to participate in a 40-minute Zoom or phone interview (applicants are given the choice for interview preference) with a standard set of questions in early January.
 We do not conduct any on-site interviews in order to provide equitable access for all applicants.
 After the telephone interviews are completed, the selection committee discusses the candidate's interview and integrates this information with the application screening in order to rank the candidate for the APPIC Match List.
-Criteria we consider from the interview include interest and goals that appropriately match the internship training program, ethical conduct, a sound theoretical and academic foundation for effective clinical skills, and demonstrated sensitivity to multicultural issues and interest in working with a diverse student population.
-Preference is given to applicants who have previous experience working in a University counseling Center.
+Criteria we consider from the interview include interest and goals that appropriately match the internship training program, ethical conduct, a sound theoretical and academic foundation for effective clinical skills and demonstrated sensitivity to multicultural issues and interest in working with a diverse student population.
+Preference is given to applicants who have previous experience working in a university counseling Center.
 As a member of APPIC, we develop a rank list of candidates for internship positions which is forwarded to the APPIC Matching Program.
 Interns are notified of the match results from the National Matching Service on the date specified in the Schedule of Dates for the Matching Program.

 APPIC Match Policies